-If your parent constantly guilt trips you or makes passive aggressive comments in a bid to coerce you into doing something you don't want to, then this may be indicative of a codependent relationship.
-A codependent parent may also prevent their child from having a best friend, with the intention of becoming their child's only best friend.
+Wondering if you're part of the children of codependent parents?
+Your parent constantly guilt trips you or makes passive aggressive comments in a bid to coerce you into doing something you don't want to, then this may be indicative of a codependent relationship as these are symptoms of codependency.
+A codependent parent may also prevent their child from having a best friend, with the intention of becoming their child's only best friend which can almost feel like a reversal of the parent role and the child role.
 If your parent consistently makes you feel guilty for wanting to spend time with your friends, then you may need to consider their motive.

 A codependent parent would often experience mood swings during an argument and projects a feeling of extreme dependency that makes them seem vulnerable and helpless without their adult child or adult children even when this is not the case.
 When a codependent parent realizes that guilt-tripping their adult child into doing something no longer works, they may threaten to harm themselves.